COVID-19: Information regarding Boost and the Awards Industry

 We cannot stress enough how wrong this common assumption is.
 Many of the most prolific winners of national awards that we know are small to medium-sized enterprises.

 Will you be honest about our chances of winning?

-- It is simply too early to really see the impact of an initiative – enough to impress the judges.
+- It’s simply too early to really see the impact of an initiative – enough to impress the judges.
 We often advise companies to wait and try again next year.

-- There is a condition of entry in the small print that is not met (for example, if the end date of a project has to be within a specified timeframe).
+- There’s a condition of entry in the small print that isn’t met (for example, if the end date of a project has to be within a specified timeframe).

-- The evidence of achievement is simply impossible to find, no matter how hard we search.
+- The evidence of achievement is impossible to find, no matter how hard we search.

 - The evidence, when uncovered, actually proves that the programme was not outstanding after all.

 N.B.
-If during the process of writing the entry it is discovered that there is a strong case for pulling out of the process, we reserve the right to charge for time already invested.
-We believe it is better to be honest in the long run to save further time, money and possibly disappointment.
+If during the process of writing an entry, it’s discovered there’s a strong case for pulling it, we reserve the right to charge for time already invested.
+We believe it’s better to be honest in order to save further time, money and possibly disappointment.